Local pairing of Feynman histories in many-body Floquet models: Spectral fluctuations

 In the notation of Eq.~\eqref{eq:Wick}, Fig.~\ref{fig:copy_twist} illustrates a {`$+$'} pairing on one end of the chain, and a {`$-$'} pairing on the other.
 The resulting object, which we denote $Z_2(+,-,t)$, is a multiple sum over two copies of the forward orbits and two copies of the backward orbits, with a domain wall in the pairing of copies running along the time direction. $Z_2(+,-,t)$ is to be contrasted with $Z_2(+,+,t)=Z^2(0,t)$, in which we impose equal-time pairings of the same copies of orbits at both ends of the system.

 We show the averaged quantities $\overline{Z}_2(+,-,t)$ and $\overline{Z}_2(+,+,t)$ in Fig.~\ref{fig:EM_wall}.
 We see that $\overline{Z}_2(+,-,t)$ grows with $L$ at fixed $t$, and therefore so do the deviations from RMT.
 At late times, $t \gtrsim 10$ for $L \leq 8$, $\overline{Z}_2(+,-,t)$ goes to zero.
 In other words the contributions from those sets of many-body orbits with domain walls in the copy-pairing vanish.
 As expected, $\overline{Z}_2(+,+,t)$ approaches unity in this regime.
-The appearance of domain walls in the copy pairing implies non-Gaussian statistics of the SFF at times $t \lesssim 10$ for these system sizes.
-This is exactly as revealed via direct calculation in Fig.~\ref{fig:Kvariance}.
-As in Sec.~\ref{sec:local}, the deviations from RMT are more prominent with open boundary conditions than with periodic because domain walls appear singly in the first case but only in pairs in the second.
+The appearance of domain walls in the copy pairing implies non-Gaussian statistics of the SFF at times $t \lesssim 10$ for these system sizes, as revealed by direct calculation in Fig.~\ref{fig:Kvariance}.
+As in Sec.~\ref{sec:local}, the deviations from RMT are more prominent with open boundary conditions than with periodic because domain walls can only appear singly in the first case.

 We now return to the effect of the single-gate average observed in Fig.~\ref{fig:sff_averaging}.
 To understand why an average of the spectral form factor over only one gate of the circuit is enough to suppress statistical fluctuations, consider performing this average and subsequently calculating the variance of the spectral form factor over the ensemble of the remaining gates.
 The tendency toward global copy pairing observed in Fig.~\ref{fig:EM_wall} implies that the second moment can be approximated by a sum over the two global pairings (`$+$' and `$-$') at late times, as in Eq.~\eqref{eq:Wick}.
 However, in performing the one-gate average beforehand, we have locally selected for just one of these pairings.
 Consequently the second moment is approximately halved, and so the variance is suppressed to near zero.